Being in sync was the trend some time ago.

 Are we still talking about music?
 No, we’re not.
 It’s just as accurate in any area of your life.

 We’re talking about the freedom of always having the choice to go for whatever works for you.

 Freedom of choice is maybe the ninth wonder of the free, internet-based modern world.

 Even when it comes to communication, there are a lot of options to choose between.
-Verbally and nonverbally, one to one or mediated, IRL or from a distance, by fax, e-mail, telegram, letters sealed with a kiss, carrier pigeons.
+Verbally and nonverbally, one to one or mediated, IRL or from a distance, by fax, email, telegram, letters sealed with a kiss, carrier pigeons.
 Just have your pick.

 That’s great news as communication will always be the core of all healthy and successful relationships, personal and professional as well.
-It’s wonderful to know there are tools out there dedicated to make your work easier and back up your choices.
+It’s wonderful to know there are tools out there dedicated to making your work easier and back up your choices.

 To make it all easier, let’s just group all options by reference to your goals.